Skip to content

 Taggart Lake Trail Description

-The Taggart Lake Trail starts off on level ground at the northwest corner of the parking lot near the outhouse.
-A sign (when not covered in snow) will direct you westward along the trail.
-This will lead you toward the glacial moraine that was created by the glacier in Avalance Canyon, creating Taggart and Bradley Lakes upon its retreat.
+The Taggart Lake Trail starts off on level ground at the northwest corner of the parking lot.
+A sign will direct you westward along the trail.
+This will lead you toward the glacial moraine that was created by the glacier that was in Avalance Canyon, creating Taggart and Bradley Lakes upon its retreat.
 As you reach the moraine, you’ll find the trail heading north, following the base for a short distance.
 You’ll cross over Taggart Creek after entering into a large aspen grove, then you’ll hike past an old, but still operating ranch on your right.
 Please respect the owners’ wishes to not feed the animals.

 From here, you turn west and begin hiking alongside another creek up the moraine.
 This is the only significant elevation change on the trail and it continues for about half of a mile.
 Once on top of the moraine, the trail flattens out and panoramic views of the Tetons unfold in front of you.